 Additionally, EEA regulations also govern professional qualifications and social security coordination to support this free movement of people between member countries.

-As both are necessary to maintaining individual countries’ economies and governments, these regulations are fundamental to effectively allow for free movement of people.
+As both are necessary to maintaining individual countries’ economies and governments, these regulations are fundamental to effectively allow for the free movement of people.

 The Difference Between EEA and EU